 - Tapping: This occurs when there is a small application of force to the bone.
 This will produce a fracture.
 In this case, the bone absorbs all the energy and the soft tissues will be damage gradually.

-- Crushing: If a large force is applied on the bone, a fracture will occur and the soft tissue will be damage as well.
+- Crushing: If a large force is applied to the bone, a fracture will occur and the soft tissue will be damaged as well.

 - Penetrating injury: Gunshot wound is a typical example of this type of injury.
-The soft tissue will be damage due to the high-velocity impact on the bone by the bullet.
+The soft tissue will be damaged due to the high-velocity impact on the bone by the bullet.